reginapizza/origami-image-service/README.md

 Configuration
 -------------

-We configure Origami Image Service using environment variables.
+We configure Origami Navigation Service using environment variables.
 In development, configurations are set in a `.env` file.
 In production, these are set through Heroku config.
 Further documentation on the available options can be found in the [Origami Service documentation][service-options].

+### Required everywhere

   * `CLOUDINARY_ACCOUNT_NAME`: The name of the Cloudinary account to use in image transforms.
   * `CLOUDINARY_API_KEY`: The Cloudinary API key corresponding to `CLOUDINARY_ACCOUNT_NAME`.